Bulat-Ziganshin/shenc/README.md

 You can use the following command to generate a good password: `openssl rand -base64 9`.

-shenc uses standard algorithms (RSA with 2048 bit key, AES-128-CBC) so the encryption should be adequate in most cases.
+shenc uses standard algorithms (RSA with 2048 bit key, AES-128-CBC) so the encryption should be adequate in the most cases.
 Please inspect the code before you use it.
 I did my best but I'm not a crypto expert.
-Perform regular tests of encrypted files, bugs can and will happen.
+Perform regular tests of the encrypted files, bugs can and will happen.

 shenc depends on openssl and a few standard shell utilities.
 You can encrypt or decrypt without `shenc` utility, because a key file for encryption and an encrypted file